yetanalytics/flint/README.md

 ## Prior Art
 - Flint is based off of the grammar of [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/).
 - The idea of a SPARQL DSL was inspired by [HoneySQL](https://github.com/seancorfield/honeysql), a DSL for creating SQL queries.
-- Flint borrows certain syntactic conventions from the [Datalog grammar](https://docs.datomic.com/on-prem/query/query.html), including for terms, expressions, and variable binding.
+- Flint borrows certain syntactic conventions from the [Datomic](https://docs.datomic.com/on-prem/query/query.html) and [Asami](https://github.com/threatgrid/asami) query and update languages.
 - The map-based triples syntax is based on the normal form used in the [IGraph protocol](https://github.com/ont-app/igraph).

 ## License